Skip to Main Content

 • Take extra care when cleaning patient areas and items the patient uses:

-• Immediately wash clothes or bedding if they have body fluids on them.
+• Wash clothes or bedding right away if they have body fluids on them.

 • Hold the dirty linens away from your body.
-Wash your hands with soap and water for 20 seconds right after removing your gloves.
-Follow the clothing label instructions, using the warmest temperature recommended.
+Wash your hands with soap and water for 20 seconds after removing your gloves.
+Follow the clothing label instructions.
+Use the warmest temperature recommended for clothes washing.

 • Do not share towels or blankets.